 Whether it is to reward your dog after a big accomplishment or simply to help your dog train better and with more energy, special treats are the way to every dog’s heart.

 The Labramaner is no exception to this rule and due to its very active nature and a hunting drive, you should always be well equipped to present your pup with a treat whenever it deserves one.

-Having special treats in your possession acts as a trump card against your Labramaner, especially in the early days when you’re only just starting out training.
+Having special treats in your possession acts as a trump card against your Labramaner, especially in the early days when you’re only just starting training.

-Grain-based special treats are also fine but meat treats will definitely be a notch above the rest and will excite your pup the most.
+Grain-based special treats are also fine but meat treats will be a notch above the rest and will excite your pup the most.